cnunciato/bazel-remote-cache-pulumi-aws/README.md

 pulumi destroy
 ```

-Note that when you do this, you'll likely get a complaint from CloudFront about the Lambda not being deletable:
+Note that when you do this, CloudFront will likely complain about the Lambda not being deletable:

 ```plain
 InvalidParameterValueException: Lambda was unable to delete [...] because it is a replicated function.
 ```

-Don't stress, though.
-This is a quirk of Lambda@Edge and the AWS provider.
-Just wait a few minutes and run the destroy again and it'll be removed from your Pulumi stack.
+Don't worry: This is a known quirk of Lambda@Edge.
+Just wait a few minutes and run the destroy again to remove it from your Pulumi stack.
 (It'll be removed from AWS either way.)

 Enjoy! :rocket: